 Your Rottie will likely be easier to leash train, provided your Rottweiler has the appropriate harness equipped when going on walks.
 Boerboels may not cooperate as well on a harness and will likely need more diligent training.
 You’ll likely need to utilize different training tools to keep them well-behaved and obeying commands.

 With both of these guys, socialization is crucial, otherwise, they will see everything as a threat and act accordingly.
 Start this process as soon as you get them home, and this will increase your chances of having a polite pooch when they are older.
 Positive reinforcement is the most effective training method to use.

 Both the Rottweiler and the Boerboel are relatively healthy dogs.
 Just like all giant breeds, their lifespan is shorter than the average.
-With the Boerboels enjoying one year less than the Rottie due to his larger size.
+The Boerboel enjoys one year less than the Rottie due to his larger size.
 They are both at risk of becoming overweight and developing weight-related conditions such as diabetes and bone disorders, so be careful not to let them eat too much.

 The Rottie and the Boerboel should be tested for elbow and hip dysplasia.
 As well as a variety of eye concerns such as entropion and cataracts.
 In addition to this, the Rottie should also be tested for a variety of cardiac conditions, such as subvalvular aortic stenosis.
 Overall, the Rottie suffers from more health concerns, but the Boerboel has a shorter lifespan.